|Feature Article - December 2000|

 Plate Tectonics is an old creationist theory that was originally rejected by secular geologists.
 Recently it has been hi-jacked by evolutionists, and is now part of their mantra.
 According to the theory, the continents were once joined together, but have moved apart.
 That’s why the North and South American coastlines look like they fit with Europe and Africa.

 There is a wonderful on-line geology textbook called Planet Earth and the New Geosciences 1.
 It is a typical secular geology textbook.
 That means it contains heavy doses of evolution, environmentalism, and New Age religion.
-(For example, units 3 and 4 refer to the Earth a “Living Machine,” which is about as New Age as you can get.)
+(For example, units 3 and 4 refer to the Earth as a “Living Machine,” which is about as New Age as you can get.)
 Although we certainly don’t agree with the interpretations of the facts in the book, we recommend it because the facts are basically correct, and it accurately represents the indoctrination that typically masquerades as science.
 It says,

 |In 1915, Alfred Wegener published a book entitled The Origin of Continents and Oceans that shocked the scientific world.
 In it, he advanced the startling hypothesis that the continents of the world were actually moving and that at one time the Atlantic Ocean did not exist.
 2|